JacobChalk/TIM/detection/README.md

 # TIM: A Time Interval Machine for Audio-Visual Action Recognition - Detection Variant

+## Replicating Paper Results
+A previous error was discovered in the codebase, fixed by [this commit](https://github.com/JacobChalk/TIM/commit/7b69d3a8a89420db19805f5d1a1f2b0181aca384), where the IOU threshold was never passed to the model while being built, meaning the threshold for the model always adopted the default value of 0.25 as seen in [this line](https://github.com/JacobChalk/TIM/blob/b8e359ec9177d9e7d3b5eefb91ae91d1b7fab3d6/detection/time_interval_machine/models/tim.py#L33).
+This parameter in the model is responsible for labelling positive/negative proposals based on IOU within the model itself.
+In addition to this, in the training script we weighted the classification loss of positive proposals by IOU and set a weight of 1.0 for negative queries.
+This was done by [setting IOU values less than the passed argument as to equal 1.0](https://github.com/JacobChalk/TIM/blob/b8e359ec9177d9e7d3b5eefb91ae91d1b7fab3d6/detection/scripts/train.py#L230).

+However, as the IOU threshold was never given to the model, the loss weighting and the model had different ideas of the IOU threshold.
+The model always saw a threshold of 0.25, thus labelling queries between 0.25 and 0.6 as positive, whereas the weighting assumed the passed args threshold of 0.6.
+This means positive queries which had 0.25 <= IOU < 0.6 had a weight of 1.0, but positive queries >= 0.6 had a weight equal to the IOU.

+This is an unintended and rather adhoc solution, but it was missed at the time of release.
+Hence, to replicate our detection results from the paper by training from scratch, you would need to use [this commit](https://github.com/JacobChalk/TIM/tree/b8e359ec9177d9e7d3b5eefb91ae91d1b7fab3d6) of TIM.
+Our pretrained weights still replicate results in the fixed codebase.

 ## Requirements

 The requirements and installation instructions for TIM can be found in the main README of this repository.
 For detection, in addition to the requirements, you must set up the C++ NMS using `python setup.py install --user`.